movementlabsxyz/MIP/MIP/mip-34/README.md

 *Figure 2: **Postconfirmation**: Leader-independent (deterministic) L2-block generation process in Version B.*

-#### Version C: L2-confirmation with deterministic blocks
+#### Version C: fastconfirmation with deterministic blocks

 This approach extends Version B.

 A p2p layer is established between validators.
 Validators communicate to aggregate a threshold of votes on each deterministically determined L2-block.
-This provides L2-confirmations in the order of seconds.
+This provides fastconfirmations in the order of seconds.

 Since this approach already collects commitments off-L1, the natural choice is to use Version B where the acceptor collects the commitments and sends the super-majority proof to the L1 contract.
 This provides postconfirmations in the order of minutes.

 ![Version A Diagram](fullDesign.png)
-*Figure 3: **Postconfirmation + L2-confirmation**: Leader-independent (deterministic) L2-block generation process in Version C. Validators co-operate to create a L2-confirmation certificate before L1 is involved.*
+*Figure 3: **Postconfirmation + fastconfirmation**: Leader-independent (deterministic) L2-block generation process in Version C. Validators co-operate to create a fastconfirmation certificate before L1 is involved.*

 ## Verification